caromrod/caromrod/README.md

 - 👋 Hi, I’m @caromrod
 - 👀 I’m interested in music, art,  books
-- 🌱 I’m currently learning C# and english
+- 🌱 I’m currently learning mysql and english
 - 📫 you can contact me linkedin

 <!---